iris-edu/mseed2ascii/doc/mseed2ascii.md

 <b>-m </b><i>metafile</i>

-<p style="padding-left: 30px;">Specify a file containing metadata such as coordinates, elevation, component orientation, scaling factor, etc.  For each time-series written any matching metadata will be added to the SAC header.
+<p style="padding-left: 30px;">Specify a file containing metadata such as coordinates, elevation, component orientation, scaling factor, etc.  For each time-series written any matching metadata will be added to the GeoCSV header.
 See <i>METADATA FILES</i> below.</p>

 <b>-M </b><i>metaline</i>